google/uncertainty-baselines/baselines/diabetic_retinopathy_detection/README.md

   ...
 ```

 Following the steps in [parse_tensorboards.py](baselines/diabetic_retinopathy_detection/model_selection/parse_tensorboards.py) produces a file `results.tsv`.
-We can parse this file to obtain a ranking of the models based on our two tuning criteria: in-domain validation AUC, and area under the balanced accuracy referral curve (see paper), by executing `python analyze_tensorboards.py` in the directory containing the `results.tsv` file.
+We can parse this file to obtain a ranking of the models based on our two tuning criteria: in-domain validation AUC, and area under the balanced accuracy referral curve (see [paper](https://openreview.net/pdf?id=jyd4Lyjr2iB)), by executing `python analyze_tensorboards.py` in the directory containing the `results.tsv` file.
 This ranking allows the user to select top performing checkpoints.

+## Accessing Model Checkpoints

+For each method, task (Country or Severity Shifts), and tuning method (see model selection details above) we release the six best-performing checkpoints.

+For more details on the models, see the accompanying [Model Card](./model_card.md), which covers all the models below, as the dataset is exactly the same across them all, and the only model differences are minor calibration improvements.
+The checkpoints can be browsed [here](https://console.cloud.google.com/storage/browser/gresearch/reliable-deep-learning/checkpoints/baselines/diabetic_retinopathy_detection).

+Model checkpoints are hosted in a Google Storage bucket here.

 ## Evaluate a Model